-In multiple myeloma, abnormal plasma cells are created that grow out of control (see Figure 1).
-These plasma cells prevent healthy plasma cells from producing antibodies, which weakens the immune system and affects the body’s ability to fight infection.
-These abnormal, cancerous plasma cells are called myeloma cells, and, like normal plasma cells, myeloma cells also make anti-bodies.
-But these myeloma cells produce too much of the same antibody called the M-protein, which does not fight infection.
+Multiple myeloma begins when the blood’s plasma cells multiply uncontrollably.
+When abnormal plasma cells grow out of control, they prevent healthy plasma cells from producing antibodies, weakening the immune system and affecting the body’s ability to fight infection.
+These abnormal, cancerous plasma cells are called myeloma cells, and, like normal plasma cells, myeloma cells also make antibodies.

-If your doctor suspects you have multiple myeloma, you may have blood and urine tests as well as a bone marrow biopsy and imaging tests, which may include magnetic resonance imaging (MRI) and positron emission tomography combined with computed tomography (PET/CT) and X-rays.
-Molecular testing may be performed to check for chromosome abnormalities.
+To determine whether you have multiple myeloma, your doctor may order blood and urine tests as well as a bone marrow biopsy and imaging tests, which may include magnetic resonance imaging (MRI) and positron emission tomography combined with computed tomography (PET/CT), and X-rays.

-The only two known precursors to multiple myeloma are monoclonal gammopathy of undetermined significance (MGUS) and smoldering myeloma.
+Only two precursors to multiple myeloma are known to exist: monoclonal gammopathy of undetermined significance (MGUS) and smoldering myeloma.
 MGUS occurs when abnormal plasma cells produce too many copies of an identical antibody.
 Most cases of multiple myeloma are preceded by MGUS, but it is unknown whether MGUS is always present before diagnosis.